tooevangelist/paysuper-docs/source/includes/sections/_key_products.md

 # Key Products

-Store representations of digital keys you sell in PaySuper.
+Store representations of product with keys you sell in PaySuper.

 ## The Key Product object
 > Example object